Chinese furniture: Decoration

-Ming furniture pursues small and refined decoration, which leads to a moderate and artistic decoration concept.
+Ming furniture pursues small and refined decoration, which results in a moderate and artistic decoration style.
 The main decoration methods in Ming furniture include inlay, carving, and lacquerware.
-The materials used in inlay are varied, including enamel, bamboo, animal’s horn or teeth, jade, stone, copper, etc. However, Ming furniture does not aim to have all the luxuries in one piece, it highlights the beauty of wood through the raw materials.
-Partial or small area relief and openwork have become the main means of decoration for many Ming furniture; swastika, cloud, and Ruyi are the common patterns for this type of decoration.
-Besides, the application of metal accessories is another major feature of Ming furniture decoration.
-Copper, as the most commonly used metal in Ming furniture, is usually decorated on the corners, feet, and handles of the furniture.
-These metal fittings are not only serving for aesthetics but also for enhancing wear resistance at the same time.
+Various materials are used in inlay, including enamel, bamboo, animal's horn or teeth, jade, stone, copper, etc. However, Ming furniture does not aim to have all the luxuries in one piece, instead highlighting the beauty of wood through the raw materials.
+Partial or small area relief and openwork became the primary means of decoration in many Ming furniture examples; swastika, cloud, and Ruyi are the common patterns for this type of decoration.
+Additionally, the application of metal accessories is another major feature of Ming furniture decoration.
+Copper, the most commonly used metal in Ming furniture, is usually decorated on the corners, feet, and handles of the furniture.
+These metal fittings not only serve aesthetic purposes, but simultaneously enhance wear resistance.